baheredia/set/Readme.md

 I think that is all.

-This is not in the code but I will also like to:
-* Change the card gifs so that the colors are more similar (I don't like the current ones)

 THINGS DONE

 * Change the type of Cards, to (Int,Int,Int,Int), or actually something more precise.
 * Put an easy version (with only one color for colorblinds and/or children)
+* Change the card gifs so that the colors are more similar (I don't like the current ones)